-If you have carefully reviewed our site and feel that your case was not determined correctly during the VA Disability Process, or you think you deserve a higher Military Disability Rating, here’s what to do.
+If you have carefully reviewed our site and feel that your case was not determined correctly during the VA Disability Process, you can submit a VA Appeal.

 Also make sure to gather all other documents that in any way relate to your VA Disability case.
 This includes any and all correspondence between you and the various Boards or agencies regarding your case.
 For example, if you are applying to the US Court of Appeals for Veterans Claims, they will need all records and correspondence from all lesser VA Appeals decisions.
 You cannot appeal to the higher authorities until all the lesser avenues have been exhausted.

-In addition to these records, if you can, get signed testimonies from witnesses about your condition and how it impacts your daily life and ability to work.
-These aren’t always needed, but can be very helpful depending on the goal of your appeal.
-Testimonies from employers, fellow service members, family members, can all provide helpful perspectives on your conditions.
+Depending on the goal of your appeal, you may want to get signed testimonies from witnesses about your condition and how it impacts your daily life and ability to work.
+These aren’t always needed, but can be very helpful in some cases.
+Testimonies from employers, fellow service members, and family members can all provide helpful perspectives on your conditions.

 Remember to identify which type of service-connection applies to each of your conditions so you can get the necessary evidence to prove it.
 If you cannot prove service-connection, then you cannot qualify for VA Disability no matter how many VA Appeals you submit.

-Gathering the correct documentation is the most ESSENTIAL step when submitting VA appeals.
-If you do not have the proper evidence of a condition, then submitting an appeal would just be a waste of time.
+Gathering the correct documentation is the most ESSENTIAL step when submitting a VA appeal.
+If you do not have the proper evidence to support your case, then submitting a VA Appeal would just be a waste of time.
 Make sure to take the time to fully understand why the VA made the decision they did so that you can directly address and correct the error.

-Once you have all the appropriate documentation, you are ready to submit your appeal.
+Once you have all the appropriate documentation, you are ready to submit your VA Appeal.

 WARNING: Don’t ever send the original copies of your records unless they are specifically asked for.
 These records are the basis of your entire disability case, and you can’t afford the hassle of losing anything!
-Always keep the originals and only submit copies of everything!
+Always keep the originals and only submit copies of everything.

-You can submit an appeal if you disagree with any part of the VA’s Rating Decision, whether the rating, the reason the claim was denied, or the effective date.
+You can submit a VA Appeal if you disagree with any part of the VA’s Rating Decision, whether the rating, the service-connection decision, or the effective date.